 When you have ADHD, it may feel like you can’t help what you’re going to say.
 Talking impulsively is a symptom, but there are ways to keep yourself in check and avoid embarrassment.

 With ADHD, it can be hard to pick up on social cues.
 So you have to make an extra effort to figure out what's going on in your head and around you before you speak.

-First, says Teri Wright, PhD, a psychologist in Santa Cruz, Calif., use a traffic light system.
+First, use a traffic light system, says Teri Wright, PhD, a psychologist in Santa Cruz, CA.

 "If you're relaxed, that's a green light.
 Yellow means you feel a bit wound up.
-When red lights flash, you know you really have to watch your mouth," says Wright.
+When red lights flash, you know you really have to watch your mouth," Wright says.

 - Don't cannonball into the conversation.
 Instead, mentally rehearse what you want to say.
 If you can, jot it down.

 - When you do talk, Wright says, "Speak slow and low."